 Nxt-ID, Inc. (the "Company"), is a Delaware corporation formed on February 8, 2012.
-We were initially known as Trylon Governmental Systems, Inc. We changed our name to Nxt-ID, Inc. on June 25, 2012, to reflect our primary focus on our growing biometric identification, m-commerce and secure mobile platforms.
+We were initially known as Trylon Governmental Systems, Inc. We changed our name to Nxt-ID, Inc. on September 25, 2012, to reflect our primary focus on our growing biometric identification, m-commerce and secure mobile platforms.
 Our website can be accessed at www.nxt-id.com.
 The information contained on or that may be obtained from our website is not, and shall not be deemed to be, a part of this Quarterly Report on Form 10-Q.

-On or about June 25, 2012, the Company acquired 100% of the membership interests in 3D-ID LLC ("3D-ID"), a limited liability company formed in Florida in February 2011, and owned by the Company's founders.
+On or about September 25, 2012, the Company acquired 100% of the membership interests in 3D-ID LLC ("3D-ID"), a limited liability company formed in Florida in February 2011, and owned by the Company's founders.
 By acquiring 3D-ID the Company gained the rights to a portfolio of patented technology in the field of three-dimensional facial recognition and imaging including 3D facial recognition products for access control, law enforcement and travel and immigration.
 3D-ID was an early stage company engaged in the design, research and development, integration, analysis, modeling, system networking, sales and support of intelligent surveillance, three-dimensional facial recognition and three-dimensional imaging devices and systems primarily for identification and access control in the security industries.
 Since the Company's acquisition of 3D-ID was a transaction between entities under common control in accordance with Accounting Standards Codification ("ASC") 805, "Business Combinations", Nxt-ID recognized the net assets of 3D-ID at their carrying amounts in the accounts of Nxt-ID on the date that 3D-ID was organized, February 14, 2011.

 On May 10, 2013, a registration statement under the Securities Actof 1933 (the "Securities Act") with respect to a public offering (the "Offering") by us of 1,000,000 Units consisting of one share of common stock and one warrant to purchase one share of common stock was declared effective by the U.S. Securities and Exchange Commission.
-The Company sold 304,600 Units at \$1 per unit and has received net proceeds of \$195,435 in the Offering which closed on June 25, 2013.
+The Company sold 304,600 Units at \$1.00 per unit and has received net proceeds of \$195,435 in the Offering which closed on September 25, 2013.

 We are an early stage technology company that is focused on developing and marketing products, solutions, and services for organizations that have a need for biometric secure access control.
 We have three distinct lines of business that we believe will form our company: law enforcement, m-commerce, and biometric access control applications.
 Our initial efforts are focused on our secure products offering for law enforcement, the Department of Defense, and Homeland Security through our 3D FaceMatchTM biometric identification systems.
 In parallel we are developing a secure biometric electronic wallet for the growing m-commerce market.
 We believe that this constitutes unique technology because it takes a very different approach relative to the current offerings: instead of replacing the wallet through a smartphone, our aim is to improve it.
 We believe that our WocketTM will reduce the number of cards to be carried in a consumer's wallet while supporting virtually every payment method currently available at Point-of-Sale (POS) at retailers around the world including magnetic stripe, touchless payment methods such as near field communications and barcode all within a secure biometric vault.
+We have also just launched a new biometric authentication product named VoicematchTM.
+This product is a new method of recognizing both speakers and specific words they use providing innovative multi-factor recognition that is efficient enough to run on low-power devices.